subat0mik/Misconfiguration-Manager/attack-techniques/ELEVATE/ELEVATE-4/ELEVATE-4_description.md

 ## Requirements
 - Local network access
 - Line of sight to PXE-enabled distribution point
+- PKI client authentication certificates are used for communication with the PXE-enabled distribution point

 ## Optional Requirement
 - Line of sight to a DHCP server (required if a distribution point hasn't been previously discovered)